delfick/photons/docs/start/philosophy.rst

 The approach taken by Photons
 =============================

-Unlike most LIFX libraries, Photons doesn't think in terms of device objects as such, and instead operates entirely around sending and receiving messages.
+Unlike most LIFX libraries, Photons thinks in terms of sending and receiving packets onto the network, rather than providing objects that represent specific devices

-This framework takes the opinion on not trusting the "known" state of a device and so makes little effort to hold onto that data in a device object.

-Photons focuses on providing a convenient API for working with messages, the ability to address one or more devices at a time; and makes deciding what messages to send as easy as possible.
+Photons provides a convenient API for working with multiple devices at the same time and makes it easy to be efficient in getting and setting information on your devices.

-Photons makes discovery, retries, inflight limits, handling multiple replies, and error handling as transparent as possible to get out of your way in telling devices to do something.
+Photons makes discovery, retries, inflight limits, handling multiple replies, and error handling as transparent as possible to get out of your way while you achieve your goals.